 Does it happen to you that you make an entire structure over one item?
 Back in March, I picked up an 8 ft slide from the Facebook marketplace for $20 and while I was driving home, I knew that this slide will need a home.
 The idea of a fantastic DIY backyard playground was born that day.

 I started my research and realized that there are not too many detailed plans for someone who wants to build a compact backyard playground with a slide.
 So I decided to record everything and share it with you!
 It will make such a great addition to our backyard.
 I already made a water sensory table for 2 last year and we will only need a sandbox for the full happiness ;D

-This kind of structure is quite pricey, so I think it's definitely cheaper to make your own.
+To buy this kind of structure is quite pricey, even if you are buying a playset kit.
+So I think it's definitely cheaper to make your own from scratch.
 The whole project cost me less than $350 and I'll give you a breakdown of it below.

 You can also see the sketch I made, showing step-by-step how I made this backyard playhouse with slides.
 I hope it will be helpful!
 My husband helped me to build the base but the rest I did by myself and the overall time spent on this project was around 12-13 hours.